 4715 S. Lamar Blvd.
 Sunset Valley, TX 78745

-I just said there’s no order here, but if you ask me what my personal favorite ice cream place is, it’s Cow Tipping Creamery.
+I know I just said these were in no particular order, BUT if you ask me what my personal favorite ice cream place is, it’s Cow Tipping Creamery.
 I’ve been writing this ice cream blog for 3 years now, and Cow Tipping Creamery is STILL my favorite.
 Their soft serve is simple – vanilla, chocolate, and one rotating special flavor each week.
 Where things get crazy is in their ‘stackers’.
 Stackers have alternating layers of soft serve and homemade toppings or baked goods.
 Basically, there’s just enough soft serve to hold all the extras together.
 A few other notable points: 1.
 They have bubble waffle cones, which are basically fresh, soft waffles that hold your ice cream, 2.
 They make their stackers in to-go pints so you can have Cow Tipping Creamery every day at home, and 3.
 In addition to their regular menu, they have featured stackers which include their newest creative concoctions.
 For example, on National Ice Cream Day, they created a dipped cone that was dusted with 24 karat gold.
 It was crazy awesome.

 Lick Honest Ice Creams